greenelab/covid19-review/Contributing.md

 ## Suggesting a Paper

-One of the best things you can do is suggest papers for review (even if it's outside of your own field but you think it seems interesting).
+One of the best things you can do is suggest a paper for review (even if it's outside of your own field but you think it seems interesting).
 To suggest a paper, fill in as much of the [New Paper Template](https://github.com/greenelab/covid19-review/issues/new/choose) as you feel comfortable with.

 ## Summarizing a Paper